zendulu/zendrive/README.md

 - "caution burst rear right": called when the rear right bursts.
 - "caution burst front left": called when the front left bursts.
 - "caution burst front right": called when the front right bursts.

+In addition to the tire puncture and burst calls there are also dynamic filler samples that you can add.
+These calls are randomly included at a rate currently 20% and only if the current call queue has fewer than 4 calls waiting to be played.
+Currently supported are two prefixes:

+- pre-filler: possibly called before a note entry
+- post-filler: possibly called after a note entry

 ### naming convention